dsl2l2017/dsl2l2017.github.io/assignments.md

 * **Analysis of geolocalied tweets**.
 Use a geo-localized social network dataset such as [this one](http://followthehashtag.com/datasets/free-twitter-dataset-usa-200000-free-usa-tweets/) to visualize the activity over a map.
 See also the [facebook friendship map](https://scontent-lax3-1.xx.fbcdn.net/v/t1.0-9/163413_479288597199_8388607_n.jpg?oh=7ab1d82ba8cba6f185d0c2abde531fb5&oe=5A19E418).

 * **Trust and anonymity in bitcoin**.
-Analyze the [Bitcoin OTC social network dataset](https://snap.stanford.edu/data/soc-sign-bitcoinotc.html).
+Identify trends in the [Bitcoin OTC social network dataset](https://snap.stanford.edu/data/soc-sign-bitcoinotc.html).
 See the related publications for tasks that can be explored in this dataset: [Signed Networks in Social Media](http://cs.stanford.edu/people/jure/pubs/triads-chi10.pdf)

 * **Adverse food Events**: The [CFSAN Adverse Event Reporting System (CAERS)](https://www.kaggle.com/jboysen/adverse-food-events) is a database that contains information on adverse event and product complaint reports submitted to FDA for foods, dietary supplements, and cosmetics.
 Questions: what are the most commonly reported foodstuffs?, what are the most commonly reported medical reactions to foods?, where do people in the US most commonly report food-related conditions?